 Here are the top five ways fleets are using data and telematics to succeed:

 Whether it’s the volume of data collected, or learning how to process it all on a single platform, fleets around the globe are wrestling with data overload.
 Pitstop, a predictive maintenance platform, released their Fleet Management Insights Report and cited data overload as the second highest concern for fleet managers.

 Ideally, you want to track the most important metrics, aggregated on a single dashboard to identify trends, benchmark performance goals and track progress.

-For example, Pitstop helps bring focus and clarity to fault code prioritization.
+For example, Pitstop helps bring focus and clarity to fault code prioritisation.
 Fleet managers can set up custom parameters to automatically clear any “minor” fault codes and focus on the most important issues.

-And with predictive alerts, fleet managers can prioritize vehicles that aren’t on the schedule for more dynamic maintenance operation.
+And with predictive alerts, fleet managers can prioritise vehicles that aren’t on the schedule for more dynamic maintenance operation.

 While fleet managers may feel lost in a sea of data, one solution is answering the question: What can we do with it all?

 Downtime significantly impacts profitability and its effects can ripple across organisations.
 Delays in shipping, managing customer expectations, and juggling unexpected maintenance schedules can have fleet managers overcome with surprise issues.

 Predictive maintenance software, like Pitstop, communicates vehicle failures, maintenance needs and vehicle-related data in real time.
 So you’re free to make better decisions in the moment.

 You can reduce expensive surprise maintenance issues and the total number of shop visits.
 And through these preventative measures, you’ll improve the safety of your fleet and reduce overall costs.